tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

         json.dump(config, config_file, indent=4)
 ```

+We have some extra typing, but in general, it is good enough for some configuration objects.
-Note that you can dump your object file directly since it now behaves like a dicitionary.
+Note that you can now dump your configuration object directly into file since it now behaves like a dictionary.

 ``` json Pretty print
 {